ruby/TryRuby/source/articles/2015-01-01-try-ruby-version-4.html.markdown

 <a href="http://en.wikipedia.org/wiki/Why_the_lucky_stiff" target="_blank">Wikipedia</a>.

 \_Why doesn't exist anymore, but TryRuby lives on.
 It was first recreated by Andrew McElroy and David Miani.
-Next Eric Allam and Nick Walsh took over (Codeschool/EnvyLabs, available via <a href="http://tryruby.org/" target="_blank">TryRuby.org</a>).
+Next Eric Allam and Nick Walsh took over (Codeschool/EnvyLabs).

 ### Why_
 This fourth iteration of TryRuby was created for several reasons.